mendix/docs/content/en/docs/appstore/connectors/opc-ua.md

 1. Advanced settings on MonitoredItem.

-   OPC UA offers fine-grained control over how values are shared with this client.
+   OPC UA offers fine-grained control over how values are shared with this Client.
 At this time all monitored items are set up with identical default parameters, and these can not yet be influenced.
 The default parameters come from the Apache Milo library.

    Some examples of the default values are:` SamplingInterval: 500ms`; `RequestedPublishingInterval: 500ms`; `QueueSize: 10`; `DiscardOldest: true`.
 This will get a guaranteed value every 500 ms, and stores a maximum of 10 values in the queue.
 If the queue fills up, it will discard the oldest and keep the latest 10 values only.